Hollywood's Top 20 Most Shocking Moments of 2017

 Rob and Chyna's love story is quite the rollercoaster (that went off the rails).
 The most shocking moment of their relationship was the day that Rob accused Chyna of cheating on him and posted a video of her kissing another man, which he said she sent him.
 He followed it up with rather graphic, naked pics of his ex and a long rant, during which he revealed he paid $100,000 for her plastic surgery and threatened that she would never see their baby daughter, Dream Kardashian, again unless she stopped "the alcohol and drugs and cocaine and X and E." Chyna responded claiming he had "beat" her.

 Chyna followed up by getting a restraining order against her ex.
-Needless to say, the whole ordeal put the kibosh on possibility of Rob & Chyna season 2.
+Needless to say, their volatile relationship put the kibosh on the possibility of Rob & Chyna season 2.

 Article continues below